 Implement strong improvements to your customer support processes to provide exemplary service that keeps customers coming back.
 For instance, you can introduce standardization for collecting information when customers phone in for assistance.
 By following best practices for customer service, you won’t have to deal with mistyped numbers, accidentally deleted calls that lead to service delays and improperly formatted feels.

 Additionally, customer service automation also ensures your employees are gathering correct information from customers to facilitate good customer service.

 Your employees are likely overwhelmed with information, including instant messages, countless emails and phone calls.
 And that’s not including the tons of project management and workflow apps they need to manage.

 This enormity of information to process causes employees to miss out on noting important details required to achieve goals.

 You can improve business processes by streamlining communication so that the right employees have access to the right details at the right time.
-Instead of employees shuffling through multiple communication channels, you have set platforms and tools that enable team members to collaborate efficiently as well as have a record of past communication.
+Instead of employees shuffling through multiple communication channels, you have set platforms, tools and internal communication software that enable team members to collaborate efficiently as well as have a record of past communication.

 8. Automate & simplify decision-making